 A board of industry leaders, including Rob Moore ('84), vice chair of Paramount Pictures, and board chair Brad Cummings, cofounder and CEO of Windblown Media, continues to provide insight, access, and expertise for the center's key fundraising and programming benchmarks.
-In coming years, the board, along with center director Craig Detweiler, will further develop EMC's key priorities for student scholarships, internships, and educational trips, as well as programing resources for faculty, new equipment and production facilities, and special events.
+In coming years, the board, along with center director Craig Detweiler, will further develop EMC's key priorities for student scholarships, internships, and educational trips, as well as programming resources for faculty, new equipment and production facilities, and special events.
 Thank you for helping us generate the next wave in technology, storytelling, and education.

 Center for Faith and Learning